Instant Crush: Music video

 Warren Fu directed the music video for "Instant Crush" with production by Daft Arts.
 He was previously responsible for the album artwork of Random Access Memories, and co-directed the video for "Lose Yourself to Dance".
 Tony Gardner and Alterian, Inc. designed character effects for "Instant Crush" and created statues from wax and fiberglass.
 Gardner previously directed Daft Punk's music video for "The Prime Time of Your Life" and was involved in the feature film Daft Punk's Electroma as well as the Alive 2006/2007 tour.
 Clips from the "Instant Crush" video were released exclusively on French news channel BFM TV on December 5, 2013.
 The full music video was released on Vevo the following day.
 The music video was shot on 35mm film in a 4:3 aspect ratio and was inspired by Hans Christian Andersen's fairy tale "The Steadfast Tin Soldier" as well as The Twilight Zone television series.
+Portions of the video were filmed at the Greystone Mansion in LA.

-The video depicts the love story of two wax figures on display at an exhibition hall: a French soldier who bears a resemblance to Casablancas, and a female peasant on display across from him.
+The video depicts the love story of two wax figures on display at an exhibition hall: a French soldier of the Napoleonic Wars who bears a resemblance to Casablancas, and a female peasant on display across from him.
 The video is interspersed with shots of Casablancas singing from a circular multi-level stage that is visually similar to the stage featured in "Around the World".
 The soldier statue has a vision of himself and the peasant statue standing in the center of the hall together.
 After having spent years in the hall, different models began replacing the older models; employees are shown switching a diving suit model for an astronaut model.
 Eventually, the male figure is taken away from the female one and put in storage in the basement.
 Years pass as the soldier figure stands inside his box alone, watching the sun come through a window, lighting up archived artwork depicting couples embracing.
 Later, a fire breaks out in the basement from a faulty fuse, igniting cleaning rags left on the ground.
 As the fire burns, the soldier once again has visions of him and the female statue while one of his legs starts melting, causing him to fall to the floor.
 The fire causes some nearby shelving to collapse, revealing the peasant figure has also been archived; she falls to the floor as well, next to the soldier.
 There, they lie beside each other as the heat causes their hands to melt together, eventually becoming a molten puddle of wax and clothing, merging as one.
 A shelf in the video is briefly shown holding the Daft Punk robot helmets, which were originally engineered by Gardner and Alterian.